jacobsandlund/datazooka/README.md

-Binfo
+DataZooka
 =====

-Binfo is a tool aimed to help make it easier to pick out relationships in data.
+DataZooka is a tool aimed to help make it easier to pick out relationships in data.

-Check out the [home page](http://jakesandlund.com/binfo) for a nice introduction and demo.
+Check out the [site](http://datazooka.com/) for a nice introduction and demo.

 TODO
 ----